-We were incorporated as a Delaware corporation on November 22, 2019 and completed the Re-domiciliation April 15, 2020.
+We were incorporated as a Delaware corporation on April 13, 2020 in connection with the Re-domiciliation completed on April 15, 2020.
 Our predecessor, Benitec Limited, was incorporated under the laws of Australia in 1995.
+Our stock is traded on The Nasdaq Capital Market under the symbol "BNTC."
 Our principal executive offices are located at 3940 Trust Way, Hayward, California 94545.
+Our telephone number is (510) 780-0819, and our Internet website is www.benitec.com.
+The information on, or that can be accessed through, our website is not part of this prospectus and is not incorporated by reference herein.